kanyo33/polycade-challenge-git/README.md

-This repo was create for interviewing purposes to visit the original link Please see: https://github.com/polycade/challenge-git
+This repo was create for interviewing purposes.
+For more info visit: https://github.com/polycade/challenge-git